Check if there is a cycle with odd weight sum in an undirected graph

 Let’s make an another graph for graph shown above (in example 1)

 Here, edges [1 — 2] have be broken in two parts such that [1-pseudo1-2] a pseudo node has been introduced.
 We are doing this so that each of our even weighted edge is taken into consideration twice while the edge with odd weight is counted only once.
 Doing this would help us further when we color our cycle.
 We assign all the edges with weight 1 and then by using 2 color method traverse the whole graph.
 Now we start coloring our modified graph using two colors only.
 In a cycle with even number of nodes, when we color it using two colors only, none of the two adjacent edges have the same color.
 While if we try coloring a cycle having odd number of edges, surely a situation arises where two adjacent edges have the same color.
 This is our pick!
 Thus, if we are able to color the modified graph completely using 2 colors only in a way no two adjacent edges get the same color assigned to them then there must be either no cycle in the graph or a cycle with even number of nodes.
 If any conflict arises while coloring a cycle with 2 colors only, then we have an odd cycle in our graph.

 This article is contributed by Parth Trehan.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.